All Episodes

 So we'll just have to keep a sharp eye.

-I'll tell you, you know, this move we've talked about it the last couple of days to levy sales taxes on the internet.
+I'll tell you, you know, this move we've talked about it the last couple days to levy sales taxes on the internet.

 That is something that some Republicans are sounding like they want to support.

-And the theory is, well, it's not fair that those guys shouldn't be punished.
+And the theory is: well, it's not fair that those guys shouldn't be punished.

 If we're punishing everybody else with sales taxes, it isn't fair that the internet guys aren't punished.